evennia/evennia/docs/source/Building-menus.md

 # The building_menu contrib

 This contrib allows you to write custom and easy to use building menus.
 As the name implies, these menus are most useful for building things, that is, your builders might appreciate them, although you can use them for your players as well.

 Building menus are somewhat similar to `EvMenu` although they don't use the same system at all and are intended to make building easier.
 They replicate what other engines refer to as "building editors", which allow to you to build in a menu instead of having to enter a lot of complex commands.
 Builders might appreciate this simplicity, and if the code that was used to create them is simple as well, coders could find this contrib useful.

 ## A simple menu

 Before diving in, there are some things to point out:

 - Building menus work on an object.
 This object will be edited by manipulations in the menu.
 So you can create a menu to add/edit a room, an exit, a character and so on.
 - Building menus are arranged in layers of choices.
-A choice gives access to an option or to a sub-menu.
+A choice gives access to an option or to a sub- menu.
 Choices are linked to commands (usually very short).
 For instance, in the example shown below, to edit the room key, after opening the building menu, you can type `k`.
 That will lead you to the key choice where you can enter a new key for the room.
 Then you can enter `@` to leave this choice and go back to the entire menu.
 (All of this can be changed).
 - To open the menu, you will need something like a command.
 This contrib offers a basic command for demonstration, but we will override it in this example, using the same code with more flexibility.

 So let's add a very basic example to begin with.

 ### A generic editing command

 Let's begin by adding a new command.
 You could add or edit the following file (there's no trick here, feel free to organize the code differently):

 ```python
 # file: commands/building.py